ShrewdSpirit/credman/README.md

 - Restoring profile's password in case you manage to forget it!

 ## Installation
+You can download binary releases from [here](https://github.com/ShrewdSpirit/credman/releases)

-You can build from source by installing [Go](https://golang.org/) and then running:
+Or you can build from source by installing [Go](https://golang.org/) and then running:

 ```
 $ go -u github.com/ShrewdSpirit/credman